 5. When you deliver speculative work for no pay

-In this scenario, which Vessey sees increasingly more often, you have been asked to deliver a small speculative project or give an hour’s free consultancy for a client in anticipation of winning a much larger contract.
+In this scenario, you have been asked to deliver a small speculative project or give an hour’s free consultancy for a client in anticipation of winning a much larger contract.

 Once again, you should note what services you delivered and the time it took you, perhaps in an email to the speculative client when delivering their ‘freebie’.
 Note costs of attending meetings and travel expenses for completing the work if on the potential client’s site.